 Ms. Tokatlidou completed her Bachelor of Arts in Economics from the School of Law and Economics at the Aristoteleion University of Thessaloniki in 1981.
 She continued her studies in Toronto, Canada, where she completed her Master of Arts in Economics and all but the thesis requirement for the Ph.D. program in Economics.
 In 2013 she received her M.B.A from the University of Indianapolis as well as her Certificate for International School Leadership.

 Ms. Tokatlidou has been a member of the ACS Athens community since 2005.
-Initially, she was a faculty member teaching IB Economics.
-Since September 2008 she has been the Director of the IB program, since September 2010, the Director of the IB and AP programs, and since September 2014 she has been the Vice Principal of the Academy.
-As of September 2019, Ms. Tokatlidou will be serving as the principal of The ACS Athens Virtual School.
+Initially, faculty member teaching IB Economics, followed by eleven years the Director of the IB program and since September 2010, the Director of the IB and AP programs.
+In 2014 she became Vice Principal of the Academy and has been closely involved in the development of the Virtual School.

-Ms. Tokatlidou believes in learning and citizenship development through service and innovative projects as well as in personal growth through education.
-She spearheaded the ACS Athens Youth to Youth Educational and Social Integration Program addressing the social and educational needs of unaccompanied minors in Athens through a student to student partnership learning model which has been running since January 2017.
-The program now includes the Part-time Youth to Youth and Business to Youth programs run on Saturdays which involved numerous student and faculty volunteers, and the full-time Youth to Youth program for 18 unaccompanied minors which is now in its second academic year.
+Further, Ms. Tokatlidou believes in learning and citizenship development through service and innovative projects as well as in personal growth through education.
+She spearheaded the ACS Athens Youth to Youth Educational and Social Integration Program addressing the social and educational needs of unaccompanied minors in Athens through a student-to- student partnership learning model since January 2017.
+The program now includes the Part-time Youth-to-Youth and Business-to-Youth programs that run on Saturdays which involve numerous student and faculty volunteers, and the full-time Youth-to-Youth program for 18 unaccompanied minors which is now in its second academic year.